-Cygnus is proud to partner with Quantum Scholars, and deliver the Acclimatisation Events for their International Teacher Recruitment Programme.
-The programme supports state-funded secondary schools and academies throughout the country with the recruitment, induction, support and development of international teachers.
+Cygnus is proud to partner with Quantum Scholars, and deliver the Acclimatisation Events for their international teachers when they first arrive in England.
+Quantum Scholars supports state-funded secondary schools and academies throughout South East England with their recruitment needs.

-The programme is designed to ensure that teachers settle quickly and well into their new home and school environments and gives them a sound foundation on which to embark on their English teaching experience.
+The Acclimatisation Events are designed to ensure that teachers settle quickly and well into their new home and school environments and gives them a sound foundation on which to embark on their English teaching experience.

 Our Acclimatisation Events provide key information, advice and guidance relating to:

 Please contact us on QSAdmin@CygnusTSA.co.uk if you would like further information.

 Daniel Diggs is an American physics teacher who is part of the International Teacher Recruitment Programme.
 Daniel is teaching Physics at Wycombe High School.
 He has written the following report on his experience of the programme and teaching in England.

 Before coming to England, I spent three years in Poquoson, Virginia teaching Physics, Astronomy, Earth Science, and Introduction to Computer Programming.
 I always wanted to work overseas and fell in love with England following a visit in 2017.
 I applied to teach in the UK on the Quantum Scholars Programme and was matched with Wycombe High School.
 The initial week-long Acclimatisation Event in August with all the other overseas teachers was very helpful and the CPD Days held in London further developed my physics skills to keep me at the top of my game.